Skip to main content

 • Headache

-No one has all of the side effects, and some people have none.
-Some side effects, such as racing heart, may occur because you’ve gotten too much nicotine.
-Stop using the inhaler to see if the feelings get better and talk to your health care provider if this happens.
+Some side effects, such as racing heart, may happen because you’ve gotten too much nicotine.
+If this happens, stop using the inhaler to see if the feelings get better and talk to your health care provider.
 You may need to use it less often.
-You could also have nicotine withdrawal symptoms if your NRT dose is too low.

-Special note: This form of NRT poses an extra risk to small children and pets because the used cartridges still have enough nicotine in them to cause harm if it gets on skin or mucous membranes (for instance, if licked or touched to the eyes, mouth, or other mucous membrane).
+Nicotine inhalers pose an extra risk to small children and pets.
+The used cartridges have enough nicotine left in them to cause harm if it gets on skin or mucous membranes (for example, if licked or touched to the eyes, mouth, or other mucous membrane).
 Be sure to store and dispose of the cartridges away from children and pets.
-Call Poison Control and get emergency help if there’s any question of overdose.

 Choosing and using the right nicotine replacement therapy for you

-• Nicotine nasal spray works very quickly when you need it.
+• Nicotine nasal spray works very quickly.

 • Nicotine patches are convenient and only have to be put on once a day.
+They provide a steady level of nicotine for 24 hours.

 • Some people may not be able to use patches, inhalers, or nasal sprays because of allergies or other conditions.

-Whatever type you use, take your NRT at the recommended dose.
-NRT is not recommended for long-term use, but if it's needed to prevent relapse, continuing to use NRT is preferable than returning to smoking.
+NRT is not recommended for long-term use, but if it's needed to prevent relapse, continuing to use it is preferable to returning to smoking.
+If you stop taking NRT too soon, the cravings might make you return to smoking again.

 What is light, average, and heavy smoking?